Laborde Earles Injury Lawyers FAQ |

-In Louisiana, the time limit to file a medical malpractice lawsuit is generally one year.
-That is, you have one year from the date that you discover the malpractice to file a lawsuit.
+In Louisiana, the time limit to file a medical malpractice lawsuit is generally two years.
+That is, you have two years from the date that you discover the malpractice to file a lawsuit.
 There may be exceptions to this statute.
-You may still be eligible to file a malpractice lawsuit if it has been more than a year since your injury.
+You may still be eligible to file a malpractice lawsuit if it has been more than two years since your injury.

 CC Art.
-2315.2 imposes a one-year statute of limitations for wrongful deaths as well.
+2315.2 imposes a two-year statute of limitations for wrongful deaths as well.
 Like the statute for non-fatal cases, there can be exceptions to this wrongful death statute of limitations.

 What is Medical Malpractice?